bkwon0402/bkwon0402.github.io/item/kbeauty.md

 <img src="/images/sketch2.JPG" width="100%">
 <p class="sketchcaption">Sketches I did for key screens.</p>
 <br>
 After I had wireframes ready on paper, I designed high-fidelity mockups.
 In this step, I was careful not to spend too much time on visual design.
-I planned to share mockups in the form of an interactive Invision prototype with potential users for feedback -- likely many things will change based on feedback, so I focused on bringing UX to life instead.
+I planned to share mockups in the form of an interactive Invision prototype with potential users for feedback -- likely many things will change based on feedback, so I focused on bringing the UX to life instead.

 Here are some of the high fidelity mockups I put together to create an Invision prototype.